fpereiro/lite/readme.md

 That's it.
 You could even compact it into one layer without much loss of generality.
 You definitely do not need five or ten layers.
 Each abstraction layer has also to be worth its abstraction weight in silver, if not gold.
 Don't make your data go through hoops; keep the data flows lean and understandable.

-The most effective way to create fancy software is to add multiple abstraction layers and handle their complex interdependencies; conversely, to effectively create unfancy software, use few but essential abstraction layers.
+The most effective way to create heavy software is to add multiple abstraction layers and handle their complex interdependencies; conversely, to effectively create lite software, use few but essential abstraction layers.
 And do it while minimizing the overall code that you write, the amount of files in which you write them, and the dependencies on which you rely.
 Aim to write software that you will be able to run, read and perhaps even admire ten years from now.

 ## 9. Write your own documentation